L-z-Chen/DeMo/README.md

 For implementation in other PyTorch training pipelines, the standalone DeMo optimizer can be used as-is, the only additional modification needed is to disable the native Distributed Data Parallel gradient synchronization/all-reduce.

-Future updates will be on the [DisTrO](https://github.com/NousResearch/DisTrO) repo.